-It is also important to note that a few years back the propane exchange used to fill the tanks with 18 pounds of propane not the 15 they are currently using now.
+It is also important to note that a few years back the propane exchange used to fill the tanks with 18 pounds of propane.
+Not the 15 pounds they are currently using now.
 So be on the lookout for even shorter filled tanks coming soon.

 As always our propane exchange review

-is unsolicited and un-sponsored which is to say.
-We go to the store and pay full price for our propane and receive nothing from the Propane Exchange or anybody else in return for writing this review.
+Is unsolicited and un-sponsored which is to say.
+We go to the store and pay full price for our propane.
+We receive nothing from the Propane Exchange or anybody else in return for writing this review.

 Want to know how much propane you have left?
 Read this

 If you liked out propane exchange review please share it.
-If you hated our propane exchange review lets hear about it in the comments below.
+Hated it?
+Lets hear about it in the comments below.